Social Impact LIVE: Mimi Abramovitz and the “Voting Is Social Work” Campaign

 Richard Hara: How does it work?

-Mimi Abramovitz: The hub of the campaign is our field departments.
+Mimi Abramovitz: The hub of the campaign is our practicum departments.
 I always say social workers are ideally located, because we sit between the individual and society.
-What better place to see that in operation than in the field work department?
+What better place to see that in operation than in practicum department?
 A lot of our efforts went to train field instructors, so they would know how to train their students, some of whom are interns, to register people to vote.
 According to the president of the National Association of Social Workers, there were some 12 million clients seen by social workers every day.
 He said 22% of them are not registered, so there’s a pool of unregistered voters that we are ideally situated to register.
 And so why not?

 Richard Hara: We can do the outreach, we can provide education about voting rights, and we can provide some material support in getting to the polls?